Jack Hoogendyk: 2010 congressional election

 In March 2010, Hoogendyk announced on his website that he would enter the Republican primary in Michigan's 6th congressional district against incumbent Republican U.S. Congressman Fred Upton.
 Upton defeated him 57%-43%, winning every county in the district.

 2012 congressional election

 In 2011, Hoogendyk met with the Club for Growth, a fiscally conservative 501(c)4 organization, about running against Upton in 2012.
 Upton has received criticism for not being conservative enough from Rush Limbaugh, Glenn Beck, FreedomWorks, Right to Life of Michigan, and the Southwest Michigan Tea Party Patriots.
 He announced his candidacy on January 17, 2012.
 He was not able to unseat Upton and ultimately lost the primary with 33% of the vote.
 The election was held on August 7, 2012.
-Had Hoogendyk won the Republican primary, he would have faced Democrat Mike O'Brien in the general election.
-Upton was ultimately re-elected.

 Personal life

 Hoogendyk is a Baptist.
 He has been married to his wife Erin since April 4, 1976, has five children and as of June 2012 had eleven grandchildren.
 He moved to Wausau, Wisconsin in June 2013 to become the Executive Director of Hope Life Center.